AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/tools-modules.md

   </tr>
   <tr>
    <td> <p>Row separator</p> </td>
    <td> <p>Select or enter the type of separator that will separate the field value rows in the resulting bundle.
-If you select Other, enter the character you want to use to separate values into the separator field.</p> </td>
+If you select [!UICONTROL Other], enter the character you want to use to separate values into the separator field.</p> </td>
   </tr>
   <tr>
    <td> <p>Group by</p> </td>